thepopupschool/thepopupschool/content/course/new-theory-of-the-body/index.md

 It occurs to me now, that *emergentism* also sets an unbridgeable gap between human and the Divine.
 We need a theory, an understanding, that connects and heals – makes and mends (makes ammends)

-> ... putting the mind back into the body and the body back into nature
+> [!tip] ... putting the mind back into the body and the body back into nature

 ---